Moringa-SDF-PTO5/myduka-group-5/README.md

 ```

 ### Frontend (React with Vite)

+The web application is currently deployed as a Render Web Service on this [link](https://myduka-inventory-manager.onrender.com/).

 The frontend of this application is hosted in the _client_ folder in the root directory of this repository.